Parental Control¶

 Then follow the setup wizard to set up Parental Control.

-Here are two use cases for your reference, which you can adjust according to your own situation.
+Here is a use case for your reference.
+You can adjust the settings according to your need.

-Scenario: Devices in the profile can only access the Internet for study from 8 AM to 11 AM on weekdays, and for gaming from 6 PM to 8 PM on weekends.
-All other times, internet access is blocked by default.
+Scenario: Devices in the profile are only allowed to access the Internet for study from 8 AM to 11 AM on weekdays, and for gaming from 6 PM to 8 PM on weekends.
+Internet access is blocked by default at all other times.

 -